wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-dotnet-troubleshoot-visual-studio.md

 <!-- keep by customization: end -->
 ## <a name="prerequisites"></a>Prerequisites

-This tutorial works with the development environment, web project, and Azure web site that you set up in [Get started with Azure and ASP.NET][GetStarted].
+This tutorial works with the development environment, web project, and Azure web app that you set up in [Get started with Azure and ASP.NET][GetStarted].
 For the WebJobs sections, you'll need the application that you create in [Get Started with the Azure WebJobs SDK][GetStartedWJ].

-The code samples shown in this tutorial are for a C# MVC web site, but the troubleshooting procedures are the same for Visual Basic and Web Forms applications.
+The code samples shown in this tutorial are for a C# MVC web application, but the troubleshooting procedures are the same for Visual Basic and Web Forms applications.

 Remote debugging requires Visual Studio 2013 or Visual Studio 2012 with Update 4.
 The remote debugging and **Server Explorer** features for WebJobs require [Visual Studio 2013 Update 4](http://go.microsoft.com/fwlink/?LinkID=510314) or later.
 The other features shown in the tutorial also work in Visual Studio 2013 Express for Web, and Visual Studio 2012 Express for Web.

 The streaming logs feature only works for applications that target .NET Framework 4 or later.

-## <a name="sitemanagement"></a>web site configuration and management
+## <a name="sitemanagement"></a>Web app configuration and management

-Visual Studio provides access to a subset of the web site management functions and configuration settings available in the [Azure Management Portal](https://manage.windowsazure.cn/).
+Visual Studio provides access to a subset of the web app management functions and configuration settings available in the [Azure Management Portal](https://manage.windowsazure.cn/).
 In this section you'll see what's available.

 1. If you aren't already signed in to Azure in Visual Studio, click the **Connect to Azure** button in **Server Explorer**.